 Address: 331 Main St, Bennington, VT 05201

-If you want to experience the city’s artistic side, you need to visit the Oldcastle Theatre Company.
-The theater has produced over 300 shows, so it is quite big and significant in the town.
+If you want to experience the city’s artistic side, visit the Oldcastle Theatre Company.
+The theater has produced over 300 shows, which is quite big and significant in the town.

 This theater is over 50 years and has always been supported by the locals.
 However, this is not just a local theater.
 It is run by professionals such as actors and producers, and they always give high-quality productions.